 Additionally, both the Petaluma Health Care District and the North Sonoma County Healthcare District will remain intact, continuing to work with the community toward a healthier Sonoma County.

-Will PVH and HDH become religious hospitals following the NorCal HealthConnect purchase?Although NorCal HealthConnect is an affiliate of Providence St. Joseph Health, it is a secular (non-religious) organization.
+Will PVH and HDH become religious hospitals following the NorCal HealthConnect purchase?Although NorCal HealthConnect is an affiliate of Providence, it is a secular (non-religious) organization.
 PVH and HDH will remain non-religious following the sale.
 As part of the agreement, NorCal HealthConnect has committed to keeping Petaluma’s Family Birthing Center open and continuing to offer all current services at the hospitals.

 What are the benefits to the community of NorCal HealthConnect’s purchase of PVH and HDH?

 The sale of PVH and HDH will ensure local residents have continued access to high-quality, affordable acute and emergency hospital services.
 Specifically, the sale of the hospitals will: